In the story below, we've tried to explain why we have created the

 developed in close co-operation with Paul.

-We started Crypto Museum in 2004, but our interest in technology dates back to our
+but our interest in technology dates back to our youth.

-youth.
 Already at an early age we were considered 'strange people'.
-Always busy with

-wires and a soldering iron.
-Building model trains, transmitters, audio amplifiers
+Always busy with wires and a soldering iron.
+Building model trains,

-and eventually becoming radio hams and electronics engineers.
+transmitters, audio amplifiers and eventually becoming radio hams

-Later in life we - surprisingly - both took the step to establish our own company.
+Later in life we both independently took the step to establish our own

-After all, we want our customers to be happy, as in the end they have to pay the bills.
+After all, we want our customers to be happy, as at the end of the day,

-Today, we both have a good running enterprise, but to our sadness we see the interest
+Today, we both have a good running enterprise, but to our dismay we see the interest

 in technology from young people declining rapidly.

 As if everyone wants to become a manager these days...